 Depending on your needs, different features might be enabled: publishing and viewing window, content ordering and tagging, geo-restriction and content curation, geo-locations, language preferences, content sorting, etc.

-6. What is the anticipated number of simultaneous viewers – average and peak?
+6. What is the average and peak number of simultaneous viewers?
 What are your expectations for these numbers a year from the launch?

 The anticipated number of simultaneous viewers is one of the most critical questions.
 The main risk is either to underestimate the numbers or to overestimate them.
 In one case, it will directly affect your user’s experience; in the other will affect your budget.

 Depending on the expected traffic peak loads, we could choose as a service platform either Amazon or Akamai.
 Both offer outstanding services but have different charging policies, making one of them more suitable for lower traffic cases and the other with such expecting a higher number of viewers.
 The correct estimations will allow for proper and effective planning and easy scalability of the platform set in the software solution’s architecture.

 7. What is the anticipated number of content playbacks?

 The number of content paybacks is often neglected because it doesn’t directly affect scalability needs.
 But it is crucial for licensing third-party solutions like web video players, DRM providers, and so on.
 Their licensing schemes are often based on the number of played movies/watched live streams, one way or another.

 8. Where is the original content stored/hosted?